snowsenpai/nodejs-ts-api/openapi/README.md

 ## Utilization

-The bundled specification file within `dist` is used with [Postman](https://postman.com/product/what-is-postman/) for documentation, testing and mocks.
+The bundled specification file within `dist` is used with [Postman](https://postman.com/product/what-is-postman/) for api documentation and generating postman collections.

 ## Development

-[Redocly CLI](https://www.npmjs.com/package/@redocly/cli) and [redocly vscode extension](https://marketplace.visualstudio.com/items?itemName=Redocly.openapi-vs-code) is used to manage files within this directory.
+[Redocly CLI](https://www.npmjs.com/package/@redocly/cli) and [redocly vscode extension](https://marketplace.visualstudio.com/items?itemName=Redocly.openapi-vs-code) are used to manage files within this directory.